 Palliative care Topic: General health words

-Meaning Palliative care is medical care for people living with a serious sickness.
-Palliative care can be for people who are close to the end of their life or have a sickness that they won't get better from.
-Palliative means helping with the symptoms of a sickness or disease.
+Meaning serious sickner close to the er won't get bett is medical care for people living with a ss.
+Palliative care can be for people who are nd of their life or have a sickness that they er from.
+Palliative means helping with the a sickness or disease.

 Similar words End of life care ; hospice

-Palpation Topic: General health words
+Pal pation Topic: General health words

 Meaning When a docto body to check r uses their hands to feel and a part of your it is healthy.

 Similar words Physical exami nation

-Palpitation Topic: Heart (cardiology)
+Pal pitation Topic: Heart (cardiology)

 Meaning When your he art beats differently, not in the usual beat

 Similar words Heart beat; off beat

 Pancreas Topic: Body parts (anatomy)

 Meaning The pancreas is an organ in your tummy.
 The pancreas makes a hormone called insulin which controls sugar levels in our blood.
 It also makes some other things called enzymes which break up the food you eat.
 These enzymes go through a tube into your duodenum at the start of the small intestine in your gut.

 Similar words -

 Pancreatitis Topic: Heart (cardiology)

 Meaning A sickness where your pancreas gets swollen (inflamed).
 This can cause bad pain at the top of the abdomen.
 Pancreatitis usually comes from having gall stones, or too much alcohol, but can be from lots of other things too.

 Similar words Sick pancreas

 Patella Topic: Body parts (anatomy)

 Meaning The patella is a round, flat bone that sits in front of your knee joint.
 Your patella protects the knee joint.

 Similar words Kneecap

 Pathogen Topic: General health words

-Meaning Something that can make you sick if it goes inside your body.
+Meaning Something that your body. at can make you sick if it goes inside

 Similar words Germ; virus

-Aborigir nal Interpreter Service Plain English Health Dictionary 87

 PEG tube Topic: Operation (surgery or procedure)

-Meaning Tube inserted into your tummy in an operation to help feed or give medicine to people not able to use their mouth or throat.
+Meaning into your tummy in an operation to help feed ne to people not able to use their mouth or

-Similar words Feeding tube; Percutaneous Endoscopic Gastrostomy
+Similar words Feeding tube; I Percutaneous Endoscopic Gastrostomy

 Pelvis Topic: Body parts (anatomy)

-Meaning The pelvis is the wide circle of bones at the level of your hips.
-The pelvis protects the organs of the lower stomach including the bladder, where your wee (urine) comes from.
+Meaning hips.
+The pelvi ne wide circle of bones at the level of your is protects the organs of the lower stomach bladder, where your wee (urine) comes from.

 Similar words -

 Penis Topic: Men's business

-See interpretation ir Men's Busines s section
+See interpretation in Men's Business section

 Perforation Topic: Operation (surgery or procedure)

 Meaning Perforation means making a hole in something.
 If this happens by accident the hole might need to be repaired.

 Similar words A hole; a tear

 Perianal Topic: Body parts (anatomy)

 Meaning The part around the bottom, where poo comes out.

 Similar words Around the anus; guna hole; bum hole

 Pericarditis Topic: Heart (cardiology)

 Meaning A problem with the sack around your heart which makes your heart sick.
 It can be caused by germs, or might just happen.

 Similar words Heart problem

 Pericardium Topic: Heart (cardiology)

 Meaning A sack that your heart sits inside.

-Similar words Heart sack; he art sac
+Similar words Heart sack; hea art sac

-Perinatal Topic: Women's business
+Topic: Women's business